Maximize Your Staffing Firm’s Valuation: Strategies in Staffing

 Conversely, some expenses may be required or included that reduce EBITDA.
 Examples may include …

-- Key Employee Replacement – Key employees that leave with the sale of the company may need to be replaced.
+- Key Employee Replacement – Key employees that leave with the sale of the company may need to be replaced .
 For instance, if the owner is heavily involved in some operational role, a new staff hire may be required to replace her and continue to perform such functions.
 This addition would reduce adjusted EBITDA

 - Shared or Outsourced Services – It is not uncommon that an owner “shares” services or personnel with other entities she may have under common ownership.
-Typical examples may include a CFO/accountant or IT professional that provide services to several organizations including the “to be acquired firm”.
+Typical examples may include a CFO/accountant, general counsel, or an IT professional that provide services to several organizations including the “to be acquired firm”.
 If so, it may be necessary to hire dedicated staff to perform their functions after the company is purchased.
 Other shared services may include shared office space, servers, telephone systems, or shared costs for necessary travel, memberships, fees, or dues

 Now that we have reviewed EBITDA and common adjustments, let’s apply EBITDA to frequently used multiples to arrive at a starting point for valuation.
 And, oh, why do people start at 3-5Xs EBITDA, anyway?
 Let’s discuss …